nfl/audible/README.md

 The second annotation is the `@Mapping` annotation.
 It is used on the individual methods within the mapping class that differ based on the parameters supplied to the annotation.
 The parameters this annotation takes are `type`, `name`, `originalClass`, and `parallelCollections`.

 * `type`: The type of the mapping, it is a value of the enum `MappingType` with the following possible values:
-	* `FULL`
-	* `MIN`
-	* `ADDITIONAL`
+	* `NORMAL`
-	* `FULL_AUTO`
+	* `EMBEDDED`

-	The default value is `MappingType.FULL`.

-	`MappingType.FULL_AUTO` is a special type of mapping with it's own unique and helpful behavior.
-When a `FULL_AUTO` mapping is used the mapper will automatically, via reflection, map fields of the two objects that share the same name and type.
-It will then take the mapping provided in the user-created definition and override any specified fields using this custom logic.
+	The default value is `MappingType.NORMAL`.
+When invoking a mapping using the `DomainMapper` object it will by default look for a mapping with type `MappingType.NORMAL`.
+When the mapper is mapping embedded objects, that is objects within an object, it will default to looking for a mapping with type `MappingType.EMBEDDED`.
+If an `EMBEDDED` mapping is not found it will then use the `NORMAL` mapping.
+If neither mapping is present then it will throw an exeption

 * `name`: The name of the mapping, it is represented as a `String`.
 It does not need to be unique but there should be a unique pair of `originalClass` and `name`.
 The default value is the empty string `""`.
 * `originalClass`: The class of the object that is the source of the mapping.
 This is a required value.
-* `parallelCollections`: A boolean value telling whether inner-collections, that is fields of the `originalClass` which implement the `Collection` interface, should be copied in parallel or sequentially.
-Things to consider when setting this parameter include speed and other issues related to concurrency.
-The default value is `false`.

 The method with the `@Mapping` annotation should have the following signature: `public Map<String, java.util.Function<toClass, ?>> funcName()`
 One entry in the Map corresponds to a mapping for one field in the destination object.
 The keys in the map are the names of the setters of the desintation object.
 The values of the map can be defined with lambda expressions that takes in the source object as the parameter.